-95% of the world's elephant population has been killed in the last 100 years, by poachers wielding guns, spears, and poison.
+95% of the world's wild elephant population has been killed in the last 100 years, by poachers wielding guns, spears, and poison.

 If poaching is not reduced dramatically, African elephants could be extinct in a decade.

 Elephants are one of the most intelligent species on earth (in fact, they have the largest brains of any land animal, and three times as many neurons as humans).
 They retain memories that span years and hold extremely close family bonds, lead by matriarchs (generally the oldest and largest female).
 They're socially complex in similar ways to humans; some are introverted, others are extroverted, some are leaders while others prefer to follow.
 They are playful and they have a sense of humor.
 They exhibit empathy and altruism, and they mourn their dead—and not just elephants they knew.
 Elephant herds are considered one of the most loyal societies of any animal; females won't leave their herd unless they die or are captured by humans.